unman/kde/README.md

 ![KDE launcher](Images/kde_menu.png)
 , or a more traditional menu.
 ![KDE menu](Images/kde_menu2.png)
-The LeftHand side contains Favourites - the top icon is for KDE settings, useful for setting custom keyboard shortcuts and window controls.
+The Left Hand side contains Favourites - the top icon is for KDE settings, useful for setting custom keyboard shortcuts and window controls.

 KDE has a menu editor - Right click on the Menu Icon and select "Edit Applications".
 ![getting to the menu editor](Images/kde_menu3.png)